 If you don’t know by now, I have a slight love affair with everything pancakes related.
-Whether it’s healthy banana pancakes, fluffy American one or classic French crêpes, pancakes are one of my favourite things to make for my breakfast.
+Whether it’s healthy banana pancakes, fluffy American ones or classic French crêpes, pancakes are one of my favourite things to make for my breakfast.
 Don’t even get me started on my weakness for waffles.
 I’m a firm believer in the importance of having at least one slow, lazy morning a week.
 For me, this is normally my Sunday morning.
 I usually get up the same time that I do during the week, as sticking to a routine (even at the weekend) helps you feel more awake and productive.
-But I take my time to get out of bed and start my day, enjoying the prospect of having a whole day ahead of me.
+But at the weekend, I take my time to get out of bed and start my day, enjoying the prospect of having a whole day ahead of me.

 Eventually, I will make my way to the kitchen to start making my breakfast.
 At the weekend, my breakfasts are a little treat to myself, so I like to make the effort to cook something that is tasty and more indulgent than my normal morning porridge.
 One of my go-to weekend brunches is French crêpes.
 They are quick to make, delicious, and easy to dress up or down with scrummy toppings.
 What else do you want from a homemade breakfatst?